serendipity-dev/openldap-alpine-docker/README.md

 Here follows some usage examples to get you up and running.
 These examples assume that you have a Debian Linux machine with docker installed and are familiar with its use.

-### Set up and run openldap with minimal customisation
+### Set up and run openldap with minimal customization

 First, create a folder to host your docker-compose.yml file and jump into it: